+Producers Michael Cohl and Jeremiah J. Harris said in a statement, "The Smithsonian Institution's National Museum of American History is the premier archive of iconic American artifacts.
+We are honored that they have decided to cement the production's place in the American popular culture canon."
 A smaller, but even more entertaining Spider-Man story came from Joe Allen, the famous Times Square restaurateur.
 Though Spider-Man, which underwent the longest preview period in Broadway history and faced many obstacles on its road to opening night, will close at a monumental financial loss, Allen said it will not join the ranks of the infamous "flop wall" of his eponymous restaurant in Manhattan.

 A statement from Joe Allen read, "A lot of people have been asking if we are going to put Spider-Man Turn Off the Dark on the flop wall, so let me say, once and for all: absolutely not.
 Any show that plays for three years on Broadway, providing steady employment to members of the theatre community and pumping money into the local economy, is no failure in my book."

 Honored by the Smithsonian; not honored by Joe Allen.
 Chalk this up as a good week for Spider-Man.